Last Updated:

 Fort Payne’s historic places provide plenty of glimpses into the past

-• Fort Payne Boom Town Historic District
+- Fort Payne Boom Town Historic District

-• Fort Payne Main Street Historic District
+- Fort Payne Main Street Historic District

-• Fort Payne Residential Historic District
+- Fort Payne Residential Historic District

-Accepted into the National Register of Historic Places in 1989, this district includes buildings and a city park that were built between 1879 and 1891.
+Accepted into the National Register of Historic Places in 1989, the Boom Town Historic District includes buildings and a city park that were built between 1879 and 1891.

 For more photos, go to Galleries: More Fort Payne historic district photos.

-Main Street Historic District
+The Main Street Historic District showcases the town’s 1920s to 1940s growth

-Less than three blocks south of the Boom Town district, this district has 19 buildings that were constructed between 1889 and 1941.
-Seventeen of them are considered contributing properties on the district’s 1989 National Register application
+Less than three blocks south of the Boom Town district, this district contains 19 buildings, most of which were constructed between the 1920s and early 1940s.
+Seventeen of them are considered contributing properties on the district’s 1989 National Register application.
+Several of them are typical early 20th-century one-story commercial buildings.
+But a few two- and three-story buildings are found at the intersection of Gault Avenue and 1st Street.

+In the early 20th century, 1st Street was known as Main Street, and the old courthouse was on top of the hill at Grand Avenue facing Lookout Mountain.
+Gault Avenue later became the town’s primary street as it is today.
 The c.1914 building that is now the home of a coffee and sandwich shop known as The Spot, the old post office (c.1936), a c.1889 two-story building, and a bank with a distinct appearance (c.1923) are a few of the more interesting buildings.
 The c.
 1920 yellow two-story Killian Building is another.

 Many of the buildings between and near the two historic commercial districts are quite interesting, too, including the DeKalb Theatre, the Strand and surrounding structures.
-Theres also the old Coca-Cola bottling building now known as The Building.”
+There’s also the old Coca-Cola bottling building now known as “The Building.”

-The Fort Payne Residential Historic District
+The Fort Payne Residential Historic District features an engaging variety of houses and churches

 Some of the late 19th-century houses feature Victorian style elements.
 Each of the early 20th-century houses feature either American Foursquare-, Tudor Revival- or Craftsman-inspired Bungalow-style elements.
+The finest historic house are scattered about.
+You’ll fine a couple on Grand Ave and a few on Alabama Avenue.
+Some large Victorians can be found on higher ground along Forest Avenue between 2nd and 6th Street North.

-The First Presbyterian Church, built in 1875, and the c.1920s First Methodist Church are included in the district.
+The First Presbyterian Church, built in 1875, and the c.1920s First Methodist Church are in the district.

-Fort Paynes other historical places
+Fort Payne’s other historical places

 The building now known as the Old Mill is another building that has survived since the boom days of 1889-1891.
 It was originally home to the Alabama Builders Hardware Company.
 The Florence Hosiery Mill began making socks there in 1913.
-In 1915, the name was changed to W. B. Davis and Son Hosiery Mill and it would grow to be the towns largest industrial entity of that era.
+In 1915, the name was changed to W. B. Davis and Son Hosiery Mill and it would grow to be the town’s largest industrial entity of that era.

 The Old Mill